imrisa/recipe_data_analysis/README.md

    - Fail to reject the null hypothesis: No significant difference in RMSE between the two groups. -> samples are unfair between the two groups

+#### Conclusion
-So three of four feartures are unfair.
+So three of four features are unfair.
 This observed unfairness in my model's performance between groups could stem from several potential causes, including dataset issues.
-Another potential issue is model issue, such as overfitting.The model may overfit to the majority group at the expense of the minority group.
+Another potential issue is model issue, such as overfitting.
+The model may overfit to the majority group at the expense of the minority group.

-Still working on .....
+Also, the average rate and each nutrition doesn't have coreration which means when the amount of nutrition increase doesn't always mean average rate will increase.
+When people evaluate the recipe with higher rate, the nutrition would be a moderate balance.
+This implies that increasing or decreasing a specific nutrient does not directly lead to a higher or lower rating.
+So, linear regression is an unsuitable model for this prediction task.
+To improve predictive performance, future work should explore non-linear models such as tree-based regressors or neural networks that can better capture the complex interactions between nutrition features and user preferences.